How to Arrange Art for a Flawless Wall Display

-"People have a tendency to hang art too high," says Linda Crisolo, Art.com director of merchandising.
-"The center of the image should be at eye level."
+Hanging art too high is one of the most common decorating mistakes "The center of the image should be at eye level," Crisolo says.
 In living rooms, people are usually sitting, so artwork should be lower.
 A good way to ensure you're placing artwork at the right height is to hang it one hand width above the sofa.

 A common problem when hanging artwork above a sofa or sideboard is that it's not in scale.
 Having pieces that are too small or too large will make the whole arrangement look strange.
 "Make sure artwork is at least two-thirds the size of the sofa or sideboard," Crisolo says.
 "For example, a 9-foot-long sofa should have a 6-foot-wide expanse of art above it."

-Save yourself the frustration -- and your walls the trauma -- of hanging, and rehanging, and rehanging a grouping of art.
+Save yourself the frustration (and your walls the trauma) of hanging and rehanging a grouping of art.
 Instead, trace each piece on kraft paper, label the tracing, and cut it out.
 If you're hanging portraits, draw arrows on the paper to indicate which way the subject is looking.
-Use painter's tape to try out placements and arrangements without covering your wall with holes.
+Use painters tape to try out gallery wall placements and arrangements without covering your wall with holes.

 How to Hang Artwork

 Hanging artwork will add polish to your walls.
+The right hardware and hanging techniques will help the process go smoothly.
 Watch and learn how to hang artwork with ease.

 Gallery arrangements are easy solutions for blank walls.
 Give the display interest by including more than just framed art, such as the vase and plates used in this entryway.
 Start by defining the dimensions of your display.
 Position the most prominent piece at eye level in the center and work outward.
 "If you're using different frames, spread them out to give a little breathing room between each piece," Crisolo recommends.

 While blank walls are a natural choice for displaying artwork, there is another option.
-Prop artwork against a wall or piece of furniture for a casual display.
+Prop artwork on shelves against a wall or atop a piece of furniture for a casual display.
+This allows you the freedom to quickly change up the arrangement, without inflicting more damage on your walls.

 A symmetrical arrangement creates a striking and simple focal point.
 All-white frames and mats unify this grouping.
 "I like to use the same frames to create homogeny," says Crisolo.